kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 homePitch.innerHTML = teamInfo.dataset.homePitch;
 {% endprism %}

-It needs to be this way: the JS reference to the data attribute value can't be `teamInfo.dataset.home-pitch` and the HTML reference can't be `data-homePitch`.
-This is the result of an HTML5 thing, the result of how browsers are converting strings inside data attributes.
+The JavaScript reference to the data attribute value can't be `teamInfo.dataset.home-pitch` and the HTML reference can't be `data-homePitch`.
+This is due to how `dataset` works behind the scenes, using something called the `DOMStringMap` object.

+`dataset` will look at the data-attribute names and automatically drop the data- prefix first, removing hyphens next, and finally convert the attribute to camelCase.

 The HTML for this section's CodePen has a `data-homePitch` attribute.
 Click on the "Load Chelsea FC Info" link and notice that the pitch content loads in as `undefined` instead of the expected "Stanford Bridge".